CoLLM-NAS: Collaborative Large Language Models for Efficient Knowledge-Guided Neural Architecture Search: Method

 \subsection{Architecture Comprehension in LLMs}

-Recent advances in LLMs demonstrate their capability to understand complex technical domains, acquired through pre-training on extensive technical literature. \textit{We hypothesize that modern LLMs have internalized knowledge of neural architecture design principles that could be valuable for NAS.} To investigate this capability, we design an experiment on NAS-Bench-201.
+Recent advances in LLMs demonstrate their capability to understand complex technical domains, acquired through pre-training on extensive technical literature.
+We hypothesize that \textit{modern LLMs have internalized knowledge of neural architecture design principles that could be valuable for NAS.} To investigate this capability, we design an experiment on NAS-Bench-201.

-\paragraph{Proof-of-Concept Experiment.} We uniformly sample 10 architectures from NAS-Bench-201 search space, each with precomputed performance metrics.
+\paragraph{Proof-of-Concept Experiment.} We partition architectures in NAS-Bench-201 into 10 equal-sized subsets by their precomputed performance, and sample one architecture from each subset.
 The Qwen3-30B-A3B LLM \cite{qwen3technicalreport} is prompted to rank these architectures based on its comprehension of neural network design principles, while being blinded to ground-truth accuracy.
 Architectures are represented in their standard graph-based encoding format.
-To ensure statistical robustness, we perform 40 independent trials with varied random seeds and LLM temperature on CIFAR-10 and CIFAR-100.
-Ranking quality is quantified through Kendall's $\tau$, which measures ordinal correlation between predicted and ground-truth rankings.
-As illustrated in \Figref{fig:ranking_heatmap}, results reveal strong alignment between LLM predictions and empirical performance, achieving mean Kendall's $\tau$ values of 0.89 on CIFAR-10 and 0.90 on CIFAR-100.
+To ensure statistical robustness, we perform 40 independent trials on CIFAR-10 and CIFAR-100.
+As illustrated in \cref{fig:ranking_heatmap}, results reveal strong alignment between LLM predictions and empirical performance, achieving mean Kendall's $\tau$ values of 0.89 on CIFAR-10 and 0.90 on CIFAR-100.
+Moreover, the best architecture is correctly identified in the vast majority of trials.
 This demonstrates that \textit{LLMs exhibit non-trivial comprehension of neural architecture performance patterns}, even when operating on structured representations within hand-crafted search spaces.
-Notably, the optimal architecture is correctly identified in the vast majority of trials, further validating LLMs' capability to reliably recognize top-performing architectures.
-Additional details appear in \appref{app:poc}.
+Notably, modern LLMs may have encountered some architectures of NAS-Bench-201 in their training corpus.
+To avoid prior knowledge contamination, our prompts prevent transmission of any explicit information about the benchmark.
+Furthermore, as evident from the reasoning contents in Appendix C, the LLM's ranking decisions stem from its understanding of architectural principles (\textit{e.g.,} operator effectiveness and information flow) rather than memorized architecture-performance mappings.